OMSAS – MCAT Requirements

 Note: This application guide contains information for fall 2021 admission.

 If you write the Medical College Admission Test (MCAT), it is your responsibility to arrange for the Association of American Medical Colleges (AAMC) to release your MCAT scores to OMSAS each year you apply.
 Full disclosure of all scores is required.

 In your application, indicate your AAMC ID number (an 8-digit number assigned by the Association of American Medical Colleges) and your most recent test date.

 If you are writing the MCAT for the first time in July, August or September 2020, you may receive your AAMC ID number after you apply through OMSAS.
 If this is the case, you will need to provide OMSAS with this number when you receive it by logging in to your application, adding your AAMC ID in the MCAT section and completing the “Review and Submit” process.

 Releasing Your Scores to OMSAS

-- Each year that you apply, but no earlier than July 15, 2016, contact the AAMC and request that they release your MCAT scores to OMSAS.
+- Each year that you apply, but no earlier than July 9, 2020, contact the AAMC and request that they release your MCAT scores to OMSAS.
 The Ontario medical schools require full disclosure of all MCAT score results.

-- The medical schools reserve the right to disqualify you if they do not receive your MCAT scores by November 1, 2016.
+- The medical schools reserve the right to disqualify you if they do not receive your MCAT scores by November 6, 2020.

-Note: The medical schools are aware that you may not have received the results of the September MCAT prior to the October 1, 2016, application deadline.
-Fees will not be refunded for choices dropped because the MCAT results did not meet eligibility requirements set by the medical schools.
+- The medical schools are aware that you may not have received the results of the September MCAT prior to the October 1, 2020, application deadline.